ItzCog/1340-cheat-sheet/README.md

 the exam without prior studying, or using this sheet as the only learning material does not guarantee any improvements for your score.

 This sheet's content selection is based on my personal experiences and might not be suitable for everyone.
+The format of this sheet is not standardized and might not make sense to everyone.

 This sheet is not guaranteed to be 100% accurate.
 I will try to make it as precise as possible, and I also welcome anyone to point out any mistakes or give any suggestions, but I still can't promise that this cheat sheet will be